-- 1. One Writing assignment and six FLEx assignments 45%
+- 1. Two Writing assignments, four FLEx assignments, and one ELAN assignment 45%

-- 2. Four Class presentations 20%
+- 2. Two Class presentations 20%

 - 3. Project proposal 25%

 - 4. Attendance/Participation 10%

 Class Attendance (10 points) From the start everybody will have 100 points of class attendance.
 Each unexcused non-attendance of a class will be penalized by subtracting 10 points from this score.
 The final score will count 10 per cent of the final grade.
 Only excused absences arranged ahead of time with the professor or documented emergencies will be exempted.